 Something has happened and I can’t do the hike.
 Can I get a refund?

-If you cancel by September 8th, a $5 fee will be retained and we’ll return the balance of your fees after the event (October 2017).
 There will be no refunds after September 8th.
+If you cancel before September 8th, a $5 fee will be retained and we’ll return the balance of your fees after the event (October 2018).
+If you’d like to simply donate the balance of your fees to MTA, let us know and we’ll send you a charitable receipt after the event.